Building a Better Website: Why Custom-Coded Websites Outperform Every Time

 And the result is that lots and lots of folks have jumped into the website-building gold rush, seeking easy money and claiming to be an expert on the subject, when in fact all they know how to do is put together a half-hearted Wordpress template that they got for free, upload your logo, copy and paste in some text, send you your login so you can "manage it yourself," and then you never hear from them again.
-Thousands of dollars later, you find out you have been hacked, your website is impossibly broken, you can't manage the site yourself because it doesn't make any sense, and the person or company who sold it to you is not answering their phone, has closed up shop or skipped town altogether.
+Thousands of dollars later, you find out you have been hacked, your website is impossibly broken, you can't manage the site yourself because it is terribly complicated and doesn't make any sense, and the person or company who sold it to you is not answering their phone, has closed up shop or skipped town altogether.

 This article was written to avoid that scenario for you, and hopefully save you some time, money and frustration, and to shed some light on what is so often misunderstood.